Desert locust: Biopesticides

 Green Muscle was developed under the LUBILOSA programme, which was initiated in 1989 in response to environmental concerns over the heavy use of chemical insecticides to control locusts and grasshoppers during the 1987-89 plague.
 The project focused on the use of beneficial disease-causing microorganisms (pathogens) as biological control agents for grasshoppers and locusts.
-These insects were considered to be too mobile and to reproduce too fast to be readily controlled by classical biological control.
-Pathogens have the advantage that many can be produced in artificial culture in large quantities and be used with ordinary spraying equipment.
-Entomopathogenic fungi were traditionally seen as needing humid conditions to work well.
-However, the LUBILOSA programme found a way to avoid this by spraying fungal spores in an oil formulation.
+These insects were considered too mobile and too fecund for their numbers to be curbed by classical biological control.
+Pathogens bear a distinct advantage in that many can be produced in artificial culture in large quantities and be used with ubiquitous spraying equipment.
+Entomopathogenic fungi were traditionally regarded as needing humid conditions to be effective.
+However, the LUBILOSA programme devised a method to overcome this by spraying fungal spores in an oil formulation.
 Even under desert conditions, Green Muscle can be used to kill locusts and other acridid pests, such as the Senegalese grasshopper.
 During trials in Algeria and Mauritania in 2005 and 2006, various natural enemies, but especially birds, were abundant enough to eliminate treated hopper bands in about a week, because the diseased hoppers became sluggish and easy to catch.